 The deny reason returned by the hook contains the full review prompt plus the materialized diff.
 The agent’s next turn fires with this as input.
 Required behavior:

-7. Write .claude/.last-review.md with the current diff hash and verdict: CLEAN.
+.claude/.last-review.mdwith the current diff hash andverdict: CLEAN. - Re-attempt

-If round three still has findings, do not iterate further.
-The change is too large for a single commit. git reset, re-stage smaller batches, and commit each piece separately through the gate.
+The cap is two rounds for typical changes, three for exceptional cases.
+Round three should only happen if round two surfaced a substantive bug worth chasing, not docstring quibbles.
+If round three still has substantive findings, the change is too large for a single commit. git reset, re-stage smaller batches, and commit each piece separately through the gate.

 §Verification: Proving the Gate Actually Works